 KCP&L and GMO sell all of their retail electric accounts receivable to their wholly owned subsidiaries, KCP&L Receivables Company and GMO Receivables Company, respectively, which in turn sell an undivided percentage ownership interest in the accounts receivable to Victory Receivables Corporation, an independent outside investor.
 Each of KCP&L Receivables Company's and GMO Receivables Company's sale of the undivided percentage ownership interest in accounts receivable to Victory Receivables Corporation is accounted for as a secured borrowing with accounts receivable pledged as collateral and a corresponding short-term collateralized note payable recognized on the balance sheets.
-At June 30, 2017, and December 31, 2016, Great Plains Energy's accounts receivable pledged as collateral and the corresponding short-term collateralized note payable were \$172.2 million and \$172.4 million, respectively.
-At June 30, 2017, and December 31, 2016, KCP&L's accounts receivable pledged as collateral and the corresponding short-term collateralized note payable were \$110.0 million.
-KCP&L's agreement expires in September 2017 and allows for \$110 million in aggregate outstanding principal amount of borrowings at any time.
-GMO's agreement expires in September 2017 and allows for \$65 million in aggregate outstanding principal of borrowings from mid-November through mid-June and then increases to \$80 million from mid-June through mid-November.
-KCP&L and GMO expect to renew these agreements for at least one year.
+At September 30, 2017, and December 31, 2016, Great Plains Energy's accounts receivable pledged as collateral and the corresponding short-term collateralized note payable were \$195.0 million and \$172.4 million, respectively.
+At September 30, 2017, and December 31, 2016, KCP&L's accounts receivable pledged as collateral and the corresponding short-term collateralized note payable were \$130.0 million and \$110.0 million, respectively.
+In September 2017, KCP&L and GMO amended their respective receivable sale agreements with Victory Receivables Corporation to extend the termination date to September 2018 and to allow for \$130 million in aggregate outstanding principal amount of borrowings at any time for KCP&L and \$50 million in aggregate outstanding principal amount of borrowings from mid-November through mid-June and then \$65 million from mid-June through mid-November for GMO.